Chat with a sake sommelier today! Live chat is available M-F from 8 A.M.-4 P.M. PT.

 Daishichi is made in

 Daishichi Brewing Company is located in the castle town of Nihonmatsu, and was founded in 1752 by Saburoemon Ohta, originally from a samurai family.
-Daishichi means “Big Seven,” and comes from the hereditary name of consecutive family heads, Shichiemon.
-Daishichi makes rich, mellow sake with an outstanding reputation in the orthodox kimoto brewing method, which they specialize in.
-The numerous accolades won both nationally and internationally can perhaps be attested to the master brewer Takanobu Sato’s perfectionist ways.
+Daishichi means big seven, and comes from the hereditary name of consecutive family heads Shichiemon.
+Daishichi makes rich, mellow sake with an outstanding reputation in the orthodox kimoto brewing method, in which they specialize.
+The numerous accolades, won both nationally and internationally, can perhaps be attested to master brewer Takanobu Sato’s perfectionist ways.
 Their sake is exceptionally balanced and is food friendly to any portion of a meal, from any part of the world.